How to Buy Bitcoin

 As a general rule, you should prepare a photocopy of your government issued ID and proof of address no older than six months old.
 Simply take a photo of these with your smart phone, send them to your email, and then upload them to the site.

-Once you have been verified go on and wire some money over from your bank.
+Once you have been verified, wire some money over from your bank.
 If you prefer credit or debit many of the exchanges accept these payments, but your deposit amounts will be limited.
-When the cash hits, go on and make an order - our individual reviews generally lay out step by step instructions on how to do this but really, it is all pretty self explanatory.
-Worse case scenario, just use the brokerage services offered and pay an additional 1%.
+When the cash hits, go on and make an order – our individual reviews generally lay out step by step instructions on how to do this but really, it is all pretty self explanatory.
+Worst case scenario, just use the brokerage services offered and pay an additional 0.8% or so.

 Secondary markets might require utilizing peer to peer exchanges like localbitcoins, but this is not much more difficult than using an online exchange.
 Localbitcoins offers an escrow service, and releases coin when the money has been delivered to the bitcoin seller.
 Bitcoin sellers are local in every jurisdiction, which means they will generally accept local payment options, and often cash deposits; however, you can expect to pay a premium over the straight exchange rate you see online.